 Cooler working temperatures simply make people more productive.
 In Caribbean nations, short-term drops in temperatures are correlated with large increases in GDP.
 Cooler temperatures seem to reduce crime and make people less impatient and violent.
-Air conditioners can bring higher productivity and patience to any climate, but even in the US with modern air-conditioning, extreme heat still reduces economic output:
+Installing air conditioning in public schools is a cost-effective way to raise academic achievement in America.
+Air conditioners can bring higher productivity and more patience anywhere that indoor temperatures climb above 78 degrees, but even in the US where most buildings have modern air-conditioning, extreme heat still reduces economic output:

 Tatyana Deryugina and Solomon Hsiang find that hot days are bad for the economy — not just in poor countries with an overwhelmingly agricultural workforce, but in the United States of America.
 Here in the US, “productivity of individual days declines roughly 1.7% for each 1.8°F increase in temperature above 59°F.” That means that “a weekday above 30°C (86°F) costs an average county $20 per person.”

 …Hot days kill growth both because of negative impacts on agriculture and because it seems that, despite air conditioning, people simply work less efficiently when it’s hot. …Extreme cold is unpleasant, but as a society we can live through it and even thrive.
 Extreme heat saps our will to live in a more fundamental way, crushing the economy and driving long-term immiseration.

 Housing is also more productive in warm regions because air conditioning is more efficient than heating.
 It is cheaper to build and cool houses in regions that are too hot than to build and heat houses in regions that are too cold.
 In fact, the easiest way to reduce your carbon footprint is to move to a warmer climate.
 Emily Badger: